gmechaly/cub3d/README.md

 The goal is to master **mathematical projections**, **texture mapping**, and **event-driven programming** to create a fluid first-person perspective.

-> "A simple line-casting logic that creates the illusion of a third dimension."

 ---

 ## 🛠️ Features